rohteemie/printf/README.md

 For this project, students are expected to look at these concepts:

 Group Projects
-Pair Programming - How To
+Pair Programming - How To do that
 Flowcharts
 Technical Writing
 Background Context